 Minnesota requires applicants for initial licensure, and those who are licensed in other states but do not meet the experience or certification requirements, to complete accredited post-secondary academic courses in the following subjects:

 Health care and Medical needs

 For a more complete description of the academic course requirements and of the evidence required to prove that courses you may already have taken satisfy the requirements or that experience you have meets requirements to decrease the duration of the practicum requirement see Minnesota Rules 6400.6500, 6570, 6600 and 6650.

 For information about post-secondary academic institutions in Minnesota and Wisconsin that offer courses to meet the board's requirements for licensure, see BENHA Accredited College Programs link at left.

+On September 1, 2017, applicants submitting their initial 18 month application for license will be required to complete a 1000 hour practicum if they have no experience.
+Prior to September 1, 2017, the 400 hour practicum, with no experience, remains in effect.
 The practicum experience must be completed for academic credit at an accredited post-secondary institution.
-A reduction or waiver of the 400 hour requirement can be obtained by providing evidence of documented health care experience.
+A reduction or waiver of the hour requirement can be obtained by providing evidence of documented health care experience.
 The practicum must be coordinated through a faculty member providing a signed learning agreement coordinated with the preceptor and student.
 Specific requirements are found in Minn.
-Rules 6400.6600.
+Rules 6400.6600

 Minnesota State Rules Exam